resonantdoghouse/cat-map/README.md

-# Cat Map!
+# CMap

+### Google map for cats

-to run first clone the repo, then npm install.
-Run with gulp watch :)
+to run first clone the repo
+run npm install.

+Gulp